abhinavsriram/intern-helper/README.md

 ## Partner Division of Labor
 - Meera:
-- Abhinav: I worked primarily on building out the entire frontend (UI, functionality, and integration with backend), attempting to deploy the app on Heroku, automating the working of all aspects of the app using Python scripts, and lastly user authentication and information storage using Firebase.
+- Abhinav: Wroked. primarily on building out the entire frontend (UI, functionality, and integration with backend), attempting to deploy the app on Heroku, automating the working of all aspects of the app using Python scripts, and lastly user authentication and information storage using Firebase.
 - Kunj: